MicrosoftDocs/powerbi-docs/powerbi-docs/service-extended-pro-trial.md

 **Can admins restrict a user from activating the Extended Pro Trial?**

-No. Admins do not have a way to restrict users from activating the Extended Pro Trial or the in-service 60 day trial of Power BI Pro.
+No. Admins do not have a way to restrict users from activating the Extended Pro Trial or the in-service 60-day trial of Power BI Pro.

 ## Next steps